 The next day, the condors feasted on the pile of corpses, which forever captured the image of Cusco’s coat of arms.
 Even today, engineers marvel at the scope and scale of the ruins’ masonry, which fits together perfectly without mortar.
 Like other ruins in the Cusco area, Sacsayhuaman exemplifies the extraordinary architectural prowess of the Incas.
 A massive trapezoidal door leads to the ruins from the walkway.
 You can explore the interior of the ruins from here, which once consisted of an intricate network of small streets and buildings dwarfed by three main towers.
 Today, Sliding Place stands alongside the grassy esplanade in front of the main defensive walls, an intricately carved volcanic outcropping where the Inca throne once stood.
 In ancient times, they probably used this area for ceremonial gatherings.

 The temple ruins and amphitheater of Qenqo lie east of the giant white statue of Christ, perched on the hill next to Sacsayhuaman, and are only about a 20-minute walk from the famous fortress ruins.
-The Qenqo ruins derive their name from the Quechua word for “zigzag,” referring to the perfectly carved canals adorn the upper western edge of the temple’s stonework.
+The Qenqo ruins derive their name from the Quechua word for “zigzag,” referring to the perfectly carved canals that adorn the upper western edge of the temple’s stonework.

 In ancient times, these canals likely flowed with chichi, sacrificial llama blood used by priests during annual fertility festivals and solstice and equinox celebrations.
 In addition to the channels, Qenqo sports some intricately carved designs, including steps, seats, geometric reliefs, pumas, and condors.
 The hollowed-out limestone outcrop, which comprises the main altar, emphasizes the importance of the Cult of the Rock in the cosmological beliefs of the Incas.
 Similar rock carvings can be found in the surrounding foothills.
 The complex also allows visitors to explore caves and tunnels under the rock.

 Although perhaps the least impressive of the ruins around Cusco, Puca Pucara offers remarkable views of the Cusco valley and the southern glaciers.
 Located about 11 kilometers from the city, just off the main Cusco-Pisac highway, one can also reach the ruins via a one- to two-hour cross-country hike uphill from Sacsayhuaman and Qenqo.
 In Quechua, its name means Red Fort, and the emperor Pachacutec probably used the complex as a Tambo or inn outside the city.
-The emperor’s court was probably stationed here when the emperor came to visit the nearby baths of Tambo Machay.
-Beneath the complex has several chambers to explore; the platform at the top offers spectacular views.
+The emperor’s court was probably stationed here when the emperor visited the nearby baths of Tambo Machay.
+Beneath the complex are several chambers to explore; the platform at the top offers spectacular views.
 You have to travel 11 kilometers from Cusco along the Cusco-Pisac Highway.

-Tambomachay locates just a 15-meter walk along a marked trail from the main road passing through Puca Pucara.
-The Tambomachay ruins are one of the most impressive examples of Inca baths found in almost all critical Inca temples, including Pisac, Ollantaytambo, and Machu Picchu.
+Tambomachay is just a 15-meter walk along a marked trail from the main road passing through Puca Pucara.
+The Tambomachay ruins are among the most impressive examples of Inca baths found in almost all critical Inca temples, including Pisac, Ollantaytambo, and Machu Picchu.
 The Incas worshiped water as a vital element of life, and the network of intricately carved aqueducts and canals that make up these baths reminds them of their fascination with water.
 The complex consists of three-tier platforms that cleverly channel the spring water into three impressive waterfalls.

 All the waterworks are still working today.
 The quality of the stonework indicates that the site was probably restricted to the high nobility, who might have used the baths only on ceremonial occasions.
-The site also has an impressive Inca wall above the proper niches.
-Near Puca Pucara.
+The site also has an impressive Inca wall above the proper niches near Puca Pucara.

-Much of the organizational expertise and urban planning skills of the ancient Incas originated in the pre-Inca Empire of Huari, which ruled the lands of Peru from AD 500 to 1000.
-C. An exciting example of Huari engineering is Rumicolca, an ancient aqueduct suspended from the highway, about 32 kilometers (22 miles) from Cusco.
+Much of the organizational expertise and urban planning skills of the ancient Incas originated in the pre-Inca Empire of Huari, which ruled the lands of Peru from AD 500 to 1000 C. An exciting example of Huari engineering is Rumicolca, an ancient aqueduct suspended from the highway, about 32 kilometers (22 miles) from Cusco.

 After their rise to power, the Incas converted this ancient water channel into a massive gateway to Cusco.
 Not far from Rumicolca are Pikillacta, the largest provincial outpost built by the Huari, based in Ayacucho, and one of the only pre-Inca sites near Cusco.

 San Blas is one of Cusco’s oldest and most picturesque neighborhoods, characterized by steep cobblestone streets with spectacular city views.
 A thriving arts community lives here—some families have been operating in San Blas for decades—and is known for producing traditional and contemporary artwork.
 As many streets pedestrianize, San Blas is a great place to explore on foot.
-A stroll through the streets lined with studios and workshops is a great way to soak up the art scene and window shop.
+Strolling through the streets lined with studios and workshops is a great way to soak up the art scene and window shop.

 While in the neighborhood, you may want to head to Iglesia San Blas, home to one of New World’s most famous wood carvings.
-As you wander, search for your belongings, as tourists aren’t the only people exploring the area; thieves operate here too.
+As you wander, search for your belongings, as tourists aren’t the only people exploring the area; thieves operate here, too.

 North of Cusco’s Plaza de Armas towards Cuesta San Blas, you will come across one of the most haunting symbols of a civilization: the foundations of the former palace of the 14th-century Inca ruler, Inca Roca.
 Throughout Cusco, the Spanish tried to establish their hegemony by demolishing a century of physically impressive architecture from the Inca and pre-Inca civilizations.
 But they couldn’t destroy everything.
-The stone blocks were too big, too heavy, and, above all, too tight.
-The Hatun Rumiyoc street wall is particularly fascinating; the locals will come up to you and point out how the Inca could provide irregular blocks of stone with such strength, which is a mystery that archaeologists and architects have yet to solve.
+The stone blocks were too big, heavy, and, above all, too tight.
+The Hatun Rumiyoc street wall is particularly fascinating; the locals will come up to you and point out how the Inca could provide irregular blocks of stone with such strength, a mystery that archaeologists and architects have yet to solve.
 The rocks have the distinctive outline of a puma, an animal considered sacred in the Inca religion.
 The original city of Cusco is also supposed to resemble this animal.
 On the wall, the animal is seen in a crouched position.
 The smaller stones at the wall base serve as a reminder of Inca ingenuity.
 They functioned as shock absorbers for the wall itself, which explains how it withstood all the earthquakes in the region’s history.